A close up look at a some profiteroles decorated with pink sprinkles. They are made into a croquembouche.

 1. In a medium sauce pot, over medium-high heat, add the milk, water, butter, sugar, and salt.

-3. Stir it with a strong spoon, or spatula, until the flour is incorporated and cleans the sides of the pot.
-It resembles a smooth, moist, dough ball.
+4. Stir it with a strong wooden spoon, until the flour is incorporated and is a smooth soft dough ball that cleans the sides of the pot.

-4. Using a stand mixer, with the paddle attachment, or a large bowl with beaters, tip the dough into the bowl and begin to mix on medium for about a minutes to cool down the dough enough to add in the eggs.
+5. Using a stand mixer, with the paddle attachment, or a large bowl with beaters, place the dough into the bowl and mix on medium for about a minutes to cool down the dough enough to add in the eggs.

-5. With the mixer still going, add in the eggs, one at a time.
-Or with beaters, add in the eggs, one at a time, and beat well after each addition to incorporate the eggs.
+6. With the mixer still going, add in the eggs, one at a time.
+Beat well after each addition to incorporate the eggs.

-6. Transfer this mixture to a very large piping bag with a large circular tip.
-Or you can use a large freezer bag and cut a small hole in one corner to make a piping bag.
+7. Transfer this mixture to a very large piping bag with a large circular tip.
+Or you can use a large freezer bag and cut a small hole in one corner to make a DIY piping bag.

-11. Reduce the temperature to 375 degrees F (190 degrees C) and continue to bake for 15 minutes, or until the profiteroles are golden brown and feel very light and airy.
+12. Reduce the temperature to 375 °F (190 °C) and continue to bake for 15 minutes, or until the profiteroles are golden brown and feel very light and airy.
 (If profiteroles are not baked long enough, they will collapse as they cool.)

 Filling and assembly